 No, you cannot keep pumping carbon dioxide into the atmosphere.
 No, you cannot dump tons of plastics into the ocean.
 No, you cannot ignore the laws of nature—at least not without expecting some consequence.

 Come to think of it, we eco-advocates say ‘no’ all the time.
 How, then, can a people so comfortable in some instances with this word be so unhappy with it in others?

 Like it or not, the rejection of modern realities like gender theory, with its malleable understanding of the human person, is part of what Pope Francis’s concept of Integral Ecology includes.
 The laws of nature and natural law are equally fixed and render equally severe consequences when ignoring them.

 But once again, the duality of ideological extremes here in the West can’t seem to get this concept.
 The left so often continues to advance causes that are alien to the natural law while the right so often advances economies that ignore the laws of nature.

-And so the planet and its people suffer, all because we reject what our first parents learned in Eden.
-Quite often the word ‘no’ is meant to keep us alive, to protect our neighbors, and to save our souls.
+And so the planet and its people suffer, all because we reject what our first parents learned in Eden: Quite often the word ‘no’ is meant to keep us alive, to protect our neighbors, and to save our souls.